ydnew956/Tableau-depository/README.md

 1. Open the Tableau workbook in Tableau Desktop or Tableau Public.

-2. Navigate through dashboard tabs to explore different views (Sales Overview, Category Breakdown, Regional Map).
+2. Navigate through dashboard tabs to explore different views.

 3. Use filters and slicers to adjust time periods, product categories, or regions.

 4. Hover over charts to view detailed tooltips and insights.

-5. Interact with map visualizations to see geographic sales distribution.
+5. Interact with map visualizations to see geographic distribution.

 ## Examples